A topic from the subject of Isolation in Chemistry.

 Introduction

 Drug isolation is the process of separating and purifying a specific drug from a mixture of compounds.
-This process is essential for the development of new drugs, as well as for the production of existing drugs.
-There are two main types of drug isolation methods: chemical and physical.
+This process is crucial for the development and production of both new and existing drugs.
+Two main categories of methods exist: chemical and physical.

 Basic Concepts